Crew describe climate of fear at Cathay after Hong Kong sackings

 “But later on, when we saw how much a pressure the company is under from China, we are not angry anymore and we feel sympathetic,” she said.
 “We understand it needs to please China.”

-Three colleagues, though, said many crew members were seeking to avoid Chinese routes, and some emphasized their fear that anything they say could be relayed to managers or to Beijing.
+Three colleagues, though, said many crew members were seeking to avoid Chinese routes, and some emphasised their fear that anything they say could be relayed to managers or to Beijing.

 “If some tourists ask me about things happening in Hong Kong, I will only tell him some factual information, being neutral,” one flight attendant said.
 “I don’t want somebody to use it as an excuse to complain about me - Chinese tourists are everywhere.”